Joshua-Noakes1/hassio-addon-pi-hole/README.md

 Want some more functionality to your Home Assistant instance?

-We have created multiple add-ons for Home Assistant.
-For a full list, check out our [GitHub Repository][repository].
+Franck Nijhof has created multiple add-ons for Home Assistant.
+For a full list, check out their [GitHub Repository][repository].

 ## Trademark legal notice